levelbreaded/gumption/VISION.md

    up
 10. `down [number]` - go "down" the tree, i.e. to parent of current branch.
     "number" is the number of levels down
-11. `submit` - submit this branch to github, if it's stacked on something make that the target.
+11. `branch submit` - submit this branch to github, if it's stacked on something make that the target.
 Option to submit everything in branch of the tree down to the root.